muphy09/3s-PokeMMO-Tool/README.md

 1. Open **Pokemmo Tool**.
 2. Switch to the **Live** tab to automatically track your current location.
 3. Browse encounters with rarity colors and grouped capture methods.
-4. Use **Region Buttons** to focus only on Kanto, Hoenn, Sinnoh, or Unova.
-(Only applicable if regions share route name with each other)
+4. Use **Region Buttons** to focus only on Kanto, Johto, Hoenn, Sinnoh, or Unova.
 5. Search the built-in Pokédex for detailed info on any Pokémon.

 ---